 How many pages is Dark Age?

 Pretty much since the book was available for pre-order, Penguin Random House’s website said Dark Age was going to be 480 pages.
-However, that page number hadn’t updated at all as Pierce Brown continued to deliver updates on the status of the book, which was not finished being written.
-When Pierce Brown announced that he was finally done with Dark Age, he noted that the book is the largest he’s written to date.
-Iron Gold clocked in at over 600 page, so we might expect Dark Age to surpass that.
-Sure enough, at the end of April/beginning of May, Random House updated their listing to show that Dark Age would be 704 pages.
+However, when Pierce Brown announced that he was finally done with Dark Age, he noted that the book is the largest he’s written to date.
+Penguin Random House has since updated the page count for Dark Age to 800.
+So, clear your schedule.

 Will there be a Dark Age audiobook?

 Yes, Audible has the audiobook for Dark Age available for pre-order.
 We were assuming Tim Gerard Reynolds (Darrow), John Curless (Ephraim), Julian Elfer (Lysander) and Aedin Moloney (Lyria) would all return, along with a fifth narrator for Mustang.
 However, Audible recently updated their listing and Julian Elfer and Aedin Moloney are not listed as narrators.
 Tim Gerard Reynolds and John Curless are both on the list, along with newcomers Moira Quirk, James Langton, Rendah Heywood.
 So it would appear that Lyria and Lysander will be voiced by new actors.